SoK: A Stratified Approach to Blockchain Decentralization: Software

-The primary use of distributed ledgers is bookkeeping of digital asset transactions.
-Thus, securely managing and transferring said assets is a core necessity.
+\textbf{\emph{Asset Management.}} Distributed ledgers are mostly used for bookkeeping of digital asset transactions, so securely managing and transferring assets is a core necessity.
 Digital assets are typically managed by private keys and represented via addresses.
-The software responsible for managing keys and addresses is the wallet~\cite{karantias2020sok} and its principal functionalities are: \begin{inparaenum}[i)] \item store the user's keys; \item prove ownership of the assets (managed by the keys); \item issue transactions that transfer assets to other accounts; \item retrieve the user's (keys') balance and history information. \end{inparaenum} Therefore, the \emph{resource} of interest is the set of all assets managed via the ledger and the \emph{relevant parties} are, like before, software developers.
+The software responsible for managing keys and addresses is the wallet~\cite{karantias2020sok} and its principal functionalities are: \begin{inparaenum}[i)] \item store the user's keys; \item prove ownership of the assets (managed by the keys); \item issue transactions that transfer assets to other accounts; \item retrieve the user's (keys') balance and history information. \end{inparaenum} Therefore, the \emph{resource} of interest is the set of all assets managed via the ledger and the \emph{relevant parties} are, accordingly: \begin{inparaenum}[i)] \item wallet implementations; \item developers of wallet software. \end{inparaenum}

-Naturally, the wallet is a major point of security consideration, so multiple properties rely on it.
+The wallet is a major point of security consideration, so multiple properties rely on it.
 A bug which \eg corrupts the user's keys could not only prohibit a user from transacting with their assets (\emph{liveness} hazard), but forever lose access to them (\emph{stability} hazard).
 This was demonstrated in $2017$, when the ``Parity'' Ethereum wallet saw a vulnerability that allowed a user to take ownership of multiple assets and then lock them~\cite{parity-bug}; as a result, $300$m worth of Ethereum tokens were forever lost.
 In another example, some Bitcoin wallets possibly displayed incorrect balance, effectively enabling a double spending attack~\cite{bitcoin-wallet-bug}.
-In addition, wallets are often lightweight, relying on third-party full nodes for ledger interactions, but also possibly enabling the nodes' operators to link and/or deanonymize transactions and accounts (\emph{privacy} hazard).
 Consequently, if a few implementations are predominantly used, a vulnerability could result in assets being unusable or stolen.
 Such vulnerability could also turn into a systemic point of failure, with the whole ledger becoming unusable.\footnote{A prime such example was ``The DAO'', which in $2016$ attracted nearly $14$\% of all Ethereum tokens and, when hacked, instigated a change in Ethereum's consensus layer and a hard fork which split the network~\cite{secDAO}.}